anandhkumar-tv/AI-Scheduling-Assistant/README.md

     "Subject": "Global Sync for Q3 Planning",
     "EmailContent": "Hi team, let's connect for our Q3 planning session.
 Can we meet for an hour sometime next week?"
 }

+### Response Format

+The API returns a structured JSON response with:

+- Meeting details (subject, duration, attendee emails)
+- Proposed time slot with start and end times (if available)
+- Attendee calendar information
+- Conflict resolution details (if applicable)
+- Metadata about the scheduling status

+## System Architecture

+The assistant follows a graph-based workflow:

+1. **Initialize State**: Gather user timezone information
+2. **Extract Details**: Parse the email with LLM to understand meeting requirements
+3. **Search for Slots**: Find available time slots across the requested date range
+4. **Conflict Resolution**: If no slots are available, analyze conflicts and suggest alternatives
+5. **Format Response**: Generate the final structured output

+## Advanced Features

+### Conflict Resolution

+When scheduling conflicts arise, the system:

+1. Classifies conflicting meetings as "reschedulable," "negotiable," or "immovable"
+2. Calculates a reschedulability score for each conflict
+3. Determines the priority of the requested meeting
+4. Generates negotiation strategies and alternative suggestions
+5. Creates professionally-worded negotiation messages

+### Multi-day Search

+The system efficiently searches across multiple days by:

+1. Extracting date ranges from natural language (e.g., "next week")
+2. Iterating through business days in the range
+3. Finding the earliest available slot that works for all attendees
+4. Falling back to conflict resolution when needed